amy-panda/employee_burnout/README.md

-# Are your employee burning out?
+# Are your employees burning out?